Program of Study

-The Moravian College Master of Arts in Performance Creation degree consists of 60 credit hours over two years—Fall, Spring and Summer—for a year-round academic program.
+The Moravian University Master of Arts in Performance Creation degree consists of 60 credit hours over two years—Fall, Spring and Summer—for a year-round academic program.

 This program is designed to promote creative self-discovery.
 Students chart their own path, through the creation of multiple performances--solo, ensemble, site-specific, community-based, international--and chronicle it as they develop their individual artistic voice.
 This ongoing reflection will lead to artist graduates equipped with the knowledge of their personal creative needs and productivity patterns, along with a developed understanding of how their work fits into the ever-broadening world of Performance Studies.